eloquent/lockbox-php/README.md

 6. The first 256 bits of the decrypted data are extracted as the key.
 7. The next 128 bits of the decrypted data are extracted as the IV.
-8. The encrypted data from step 4 is decrypted using the recovered key and IV from steps 6 and 7 and [AES-256] encryption.
+8. The encrypted data from step 4 is decrypted using the recovered key and IV from steps 6 and 7 and [AES-256] encryption in [cipher block chaining] mode.
 9. Padding is removed from the decrypted data in accordance with the [PKCS #7] padding scheme.
 10. The first 160 bits of the unpadded data are extracted as the verification